Prostitution in the Soviet Union: Khrushchev and Brezhnev eras

-Assessment of the scale and social characteristics of prostitution in the post-war period was complicated even in comparison with the period of the 1920s and 1930s.
+Assessment of the scale and social characteristics of prostitution in that period was complicated even in comparison with the period of the 1920s and 1930s.
 During all of this time, only two empirical studies of prostitution were conducted, but the results were not made public and labelled "For official use".
+Just as during the Stalin era, nothing was mentioned in the press about domestic prostitution.
+Even among sociologists, the topic was taboo: